abpframework/abp/docs/en/Tutorials/Angular/Part-I.md

 }
 ```

-- `BookAppService` is derived from `AsyncCrudAppService<...>` which implements all the CRUD methods defined above.
+- `BookAppService` is derived from `CrudAppService<...>` which implements all the CRUD methods defined above.
 - `BookAppService` injects `IRepository<Book, Guid>` which is the default repository for the `Book` entity.
 ABP automatically creates default repositories for each aggregate root (or entity).
 See the [repository document](../../Repositories.md).
 - `BookAppService` uses `IObjectMapper` to convert `Book` objects to `BookDto` objects and `CreateUpdateBookDto` objects to `Book` objects.
 The Startup template uses the [AutoMapper](http://automapper.org/) library as the object mapping provider.
 You defined the mappings before, so it will work as expected.